vitruvianscience/OpenDeep/README.rst

     cd opendeep
     python setup.py develop

-Using develop instead of the normal <python setup.py install> allows you to update the repository files by pulling from git and have the whole package update!
+Using :code:`python setup.py develop` instead of the normal :code:`python setup.py install` allows you to update the repository files by pulling from git and have the whole package update!
 No need to reinstall.

 That's it!
 Now you should be able to import opendeep into python modules.